 Sarah Bryer

-Core to my work is how I center equity and racial healing — an approach that was refined through my fellowship with the W. K. Kellogg Foundation, where I explored the use of narrative to promote racial healing.
+Core to my work is how I center equity and racial healing — an approach that was refined through my fellowship with the W. K. Kellogg Foundation, in which I explored the use of narrative to promote racial healing.
 As the founding Executive Director of the National Youth Justice Network for fourteen years, I led the organization and its membership through a multi-year, anti-racist change process that incorporated changes in policy, communications, partnership development and internal operations.

 I received a bachelor’s degree with honors and distinction in anthropology from Stanford University and a master’s in public policy from the John F. Kennedy School of Government at Harvard University.
 I currently live in Washington, DC.